CaptainBobSim/The-Cessna-172-Project-V3/Section 2 - Component Library and Structure/2-5 Instruments/6-PACK_Altimeter/README.md

 Mirror ALT VSI Bezel.stl
 Mirror Faceplate.stl
 Mirror Motor Mount.stl

-Mirror these in your slicer.
+You can also use the default files and mirror the files in your slicer.